VentGrey/Epitaph/README.md

 ## Credit / Sources

+> Scripts are marked under the GPLv3 or later.
+Feel free to take them with either licenses (GPLv3+ or BSD-3-Clause) at your convenience.

 🚨 If you want your source / mention & material to be removed from here, please send an email or open an issue and read the copyright notice at the end of this file. 🚨

-This project is built on top of the [Blue Coffee](https://github.com/Qwart376/Blue-Coffee) theme by @Qwart376.
+This project is built on top of the [Blue Coffee](https://github.com/Qwart376/Blue-Coffee) theme by @Qwart376 (originally licensed under the MIT license).

-> As of 2023, Blue Coffee link is down, It seems the author deleted both account and repository.
-If someone has a fork

 I drew inspiration and patches from the following sources: